jinayshah7/jinayshah7.github.io/Resume.md

 <br>
 - <span style="font-weight: 500; display: inline">Thesis</span>:   Semantic Representation Of Human Behaviours Using Numerical Vectors
-- Built 5 neural network architectures for making behaviour vectors
+- Built 4 neural network architectures for making behaviour vectors
-- System for deriving a numerical vector for player behavior in games, using Energy Based Models.
-Empirical analysis on how behavior vectors enable better player style recognition and game fine-tuning for individual player styles.
+- The system takes a lot of behaviour data of a player and summarizes that into a single vector.
+This vector has the essence of everything that the player has done or can do, it can be used for other downstream tasks like action prediction, community detection, etc.

 <p style="margin:0;display:inline;float:left;font-weight: 500;">Bachelor of Technology: IT</p>
 <p style="margin:0;display:inline;float:right" >May 2019</p>